Home Alpine Treks Camino Francés and Camino Finisterre Trip

 Cee to Finisterre – 10 miles / 16 km

-Your final walking day brings you to Finisterre, the legendary “end of the world,” where you can reflect on your journey and enjoy the dramatic coastline.
+Your final walking day leads you along the rugged coastline to Finisterre, the legendary “end of the world.”
+As you reach the Atlantic’s edge, take time to reflect on your journey and soak in the dramatic ocean views, an unforgettable and symbolic conclusion to your Camino experience.
+Breakfast included.

 14